wtsi-hgi/fs-reporting/README.md

-`--nfs INPUT_DATA`       | `INPUT_DATA` for a NFS filesytem; can be specified multiple times `--warehouse INPUT_DATA` | `INPUT_DATA` for a warehouse filesytem; can be specified multiple times `--irods INPUT_DATA`     | `INPUT_DATA` for a iRODS filesytem; can be specified multiple times
+`--nfs INPUT_DATA`       | `INPUT_DATA` for a NFS filesytem; can be specified multiple times `--warehouse INPUT_DATA` | `INPUT_DATA` for a warehouse filesytem; can be specified multiple times `--irods INPUT_DATA`     | `INPUT_DATA` for a iRODS filesytem; can be specified multiple times `--lsf-aggregate OPTION` | Provide LSF `OPTION` to the aggregation job submission; can be specified multiple times `--lsf-compile OPTION`   | Provide LSF `OPTION` to the compilation job submission; can be specified multiple times

 Note that at least one `--lustre`, `--nfs`, `--warehouse` or `--irods` option must be specified with its `INPUT_DATA` readable from the cluster